iotaledger/iota.py/.github/CONTRIBUTING.md

 - A pull request should have only one concern (for example one feature or one bug).
 If a PR addresses more than one concern, it should be split into two or more PRs.

-- A pull request can be merged only if it references an open issue
+- A pull request can be merged only if it references an open issue.

     **Note:** Minor changes such as fixing a typo can but do not need an open issue.